Get insider access

 69 ms

 The Jabra Elite 3 have decent Bluetooth connectivity.
-Unlike the Jabra Elite 75t Truly Wireless, they don't support multi-device pairing, so you can't connect them to more than one device at a time.
-They also lack NFC pairing and have high latency using SBC and aptX codecs on PCs, which could be frustrating if you like to stream video.
+Unlike the Jabra Elite 4 True Wireless, they don't support multi-device pairing, so you can't connect them to multiple devices simultaneously.
+They also lack NFC pairing and have high latency using SBC and aptX codecs on PCs, so you might notice audio syncing issues when streaming video.
 They don't support AAC codec either.
-On the upside, their iOS and Android latency are low, so you shouldn't notice delays between your audio and visuals.
+On the upside, their iOS and Android latency is low, so you won't notice delays between your audio and visuals.
 However, some apps and devices compensate for latency differently, so your real-world experience may vary.

 0